bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/tuples.md

 {% endqna %}

 Tuples provide a way for a relevance expression to return several related properties.
-For instance, you could generate a set of filenames and corresponding file sizes for all files that meet a specific criteria with a Relevance statement like this:
+For example, you could generate a set of file names and corresponding file sizes for all files that meet a specific criteria with a Relevance statement like this: